Comtrex Non-Drowsy Side Effects

 Generic Name: acetaminophen / dextromethorphan / pseudoephedrine

-Note: This page contains information about the side effects of acetaminophen / dextromethorphan / pseudoephedrine.
-Some of the dosage forms included on this document may not apply to the brand name Comtrex Non-Drowsy.
+Note: This document contains side effect information about acetaminophen / dextromethorphan / pseudoephedrine.
+Some of the dosage forms listed on this page may not apply to the brand name Comtrex Non-Drowsy.

 For the Consumer

 Applies to acetaminophen / dextromethorphan / pseudoephedrine: oral capsule, oral tablet

 What are some side effects that I need to call my doctor about right away?